FDA Guidance on Human Gene Therapy for Rare Diseases

 CONSIDERATIONS FOR CHEMISTRY, MANUFACTURING, AND CONTROLS

 • Product-related variations may have a pronounced effect on the interpretability of clinical data in rare disease studies.
-Examples of product variations include impurities such as empty and wild-type viral particles in viral vectors and variability in genetically modified cell therapies caused by intrinsic differences among subject’s cells.
-Establishment of assays for characterization of product-related variants and impurities will be important for program success.
+Examples of product variations include impurities such as empty and wild-type viral particles in viral vectors and variability in genetically modified cell therapies caused by intrinsic differences among subjects’ cells.
+The establishment of assays for the characterization of product-related variants and impurities will be important for program success.

 For details, visit